PlayStation Vita Review

 The face buttons are of the standard PlayStation fare with square, triangle, circle and cross (or X).
 The buttons are small enough to be all hit at the same time, but still are easy enough to hit separately as well.
 The 2 shoulder buttons are very similar to the ones used on the PSP.
 I did find that a few times the system would think I stopped holding the button down, when in fact I was still holding it down.

 The additional buttons on the front of the system include the PlayStation button below the left analog stick and the Start and Select buttons below the right analog stick.
-During gameplay though, trying to hit the select or start button is much harder than expected due to their small size and placement of them.
+During gameplay though, trying to hit the select or start button is much harder than expected due to their small size and placement.
 Most of the time I just hit the PlayStation button to pause a game as it is much easier to reach.

 Can you hear me now?